-Meliora’s Gentle Home Cleaning Scrub is a great way to add a little planet-friendly kick to your home cleaning.
+Do you have a multi-purpose, green cleaning scrub yet?
+Meliora’s Gentle Home Cleaner Scrub is a great way to add a little planet-friendly kick to your home cleaning.
 This mixture of baking soda and our All-Purpose Home Cleaner Soap works great on the tub, tiles, and stovetops around your home.
 Mix as directed and use in a spray bottle or bucket.
 Spray bottle sold separately.

 - Wet Surface